 Believe it or not, I hate to fly.
 Really hate it.
 But I do it.
-The good news is, I actually like airports.
-I like the energy.
+The good news is, there are plenty of amzing airports I actually like.
+I like the energy of airports.
 I like seeing all the places listed on Arrivals and Departures.
 Jakarta?
 Vladivostok?
 Hey, maybe!

 There are plenty of amazing airports in the US.
 I’ll let you think of the ones you like best.
 My Top Five here is for airports outside the US.
 I haven’t been everywhere so my list is completely idiosyncratic.